 Now, you might wonder, how do I, your friendly author, fit into this story.
 Here is what happened:

-A few years after the book in the above ad was published I started my flight training.
+A few years after the book in the above ad had been published I started my flight training.
 During a visit to a friend who had a little motel in Badger, close to the southern part of the Sequoia National Park, I met a local who took interest in me and my flying because he had been a pilot during the war.
 He took me on a visiting spree around the area to meet local pilots.

 One of them had the most amazing private airstrip: Hangar on top of a hill, the short 1000 foot steep runway down the hill.
 Gravity helped to gain enough speed to get to minimum take-off speed at the bottom of the hill.
 On landing – the other way around – gravity helped again, this time to slow the plane touching down at the base of the hill, racing up the hill and coming to a stop in front of the hangar.
 Until now I have no idea what would happen if a plane would run out of momentum during the climb up the hill because the hill was definitely too steep for an airplane under propeller power only.

-Another local pilot was Jerry Coigny.
+Another local pilot was Jerry Coigny – yes, the same as in the story above.
 He had a more traditional airstrip if you can call it that – It started at the edge of a bluff and ended in his backyard.
 The similarity was that again, independent of wind, you took off in the opposite direction as you landed.
 The backyard was just big enough to turn a small airplane around.
 No, not just one turn.
 You pulled into a tight 90 degree left turn a little bit up an incline, pulled back power and gave full right rudder, and let the plane roll backward in a right turn (you know that light aircraft don’t have reverse, do you?)
 Then full power and left rudder to complete the 180.
 On my first visit, I did not really know all that, but Jerry taught me later.
 He was a retired airline pilot and was still flying his 49 Bonanza (with a wooden propeller!) in and out of his airstrip located at about 4000 feet elevation.
 He showed us around his estate and was very fond of his restored antique cars.

 This is also where I learned how to turn around at the end of the runway – in Jerry’s backyard.